Stage 4 prostate cancer

 If your doctor suspects you may have prostate cancer, tests and procedures may include:

 Imaging tests.
 Imaging tests may help your doctor understand the size and extent of your prostate cancer.
-Tests may include ultrasound, magnetic resonance imaging (MRI), computerized tomography (CT) scan, positron emission tomography (PET) and bone scan.
+Tests may include ultrasound, MRI, CT, positron emission tomography (PET) and bone scans.